Who is responsible for SEN?

 How do I make a complaint?

-In the first instance, please contact Mr Flitman.
-If you are not happy with the response to your concerns about your child’s special education needs, please contact our chair of governors, Mrs Kemzura.
+In the first instance, please contact Mrs Ramet.
+If you are not happy with the response to your concerns about your child’s special education needs, please contact our chair of governors, Mrs Blake.

 How can we contribute to this report?

 We welcome all comments on how we can improve our special needs provision.
-There are communication slips in our reception or you can email Mrs Marck (email@example.com) or Mrs Lewis (firstname.lastname@example.org) with your comments.
+There are communication slips in our reception or you can email Mrs Marck (firstname.lastname@example.org) or Miss Withers (email@example.com) with your comments.